evakathie/ux-portfolio/projects/spotify-audiobooks.md

 <p>From the User Interviews and UX analysis of the status quo, I derived requirements that can be used in the next phases of Design Thinking:</p>

 <ul>
-    <li><b>Remembering the progress</b>: Since users don’t listen to audiobooks in one run and want to switch back and forth between an audiobook and other media, this switching should be as comfortable as possible.</li>
+    <li><strong>Remembering the progress</strong>: Since users don’t listen to audiobooks in one run and want to switch back and forth between an audiobook and other media, this switching should be as comfortable as possible.</li>
-    <li><b>Remembering (several) unfinished books</b>: the user might want to start several books in parallel, e.g. of different genres like a nonfiction book for train rides and a romance novel for falling asleep.</li>
+    <li><strong>Remembering (several) unfinished books</strong>: the user might want to start several books in parallel, e.g. of different genres like a nonfiction book for train rides and a romance novel for falling asleep.</li>
-    <li><b>Snooze/ sleep feature</b>: Since users like to listen to audiobooks while falling asleep there should be a configurable sleep functionality, where the audiobook stops after a certain number of minutes.</li>
+    <li><strong>Snooze/ sleep feature</strong>: Since users like to listen to audiobooks while falling asleep there should be a configurable sleep functionality, where the audiobook stops after a certain number of minutes.</li>
 </ul>

 <h3>Ideate</h3>